 - Require that customers provide the credit card security code and expiry date when checking out.
 If fraudsters somehow obtained the credit card number, this requirement will add another level of protection.

-- Ship packages with tracking numbers and ask for signature confirmation upon delivery to ensure shipments are received and reduce chargeback fraud (customers saying they did not receive the package when they did).
+- Ship packages with tracking numbers and ask for a signature confirmation upon delivery to ensure shipments are received and reduce chargeback fraud (customers saying they did not receive the package when they did).
 86% of chargebacks are fraudulent (CBC News).

 - Ship only once the address has been verified and the payment received.

 From my experience as a frequent online shopper, the policies above are common practice.
 I’ve had to sign for every package I’ve received, which sometimes is a hassle if I’m not home and have to pick it up at the post office, but it does prevent strangers from snagging my parcel, which in turn, prevents chargebacks to merchants.
 I also create accounts on sites I shop at regularly to save the items I want to purchase; the added security is just the cherry on top.